mpsilfve/FinnPos/README.md

 # FinnPos - CRF-based Morphological Tagging and Lemmatization

-FinnPos ia a morphological tagger and lemmatizer, that is, it takes sentences as input and provides each word in the sentence with a disambiguated morphological label and a lemma.
-For example the word "dogs" might receive a label "Noun+Singular+Nominative" and lemma "dog".

-FinnPos is a tool for training and using data driven taggers for morphologically rich languages such as Finnish.
+FinnPos is a tool for training and using data driven morphological taggers and lemmatizers for morphologically rich languages such as Finnish.
 It is based on Conditional random field models and features

 * State-of-the-art tagging accuracy.
 * Fast estimation and application for large morphological label sets